An adopted 14-year-old girl is helping senior dogs find a forever home just like she did - Local News 8

 In Mumbai, Meena would watch over a litter of puppies at her home.
 When she came to the United States, almost every weekend included a trip to the Humane Society or to Muttville Senior Dog Rescue.

 Muttville is a cage-free dog rescue that gives senior dogs a “second chance at life,” according to their website.
-The organization rescues about 1,000 dogs per year and runs mostly with the help of volunteers.
+The organization was founded by 2016 CNN Hero Sherri Franklin and rescues about 1,000 dogs per year and runs mostly with the help of volunteers.

 Meena first heard of the rescue from a neighbor whose dog had been adopted from Muttville.
 The neighbor shared stories of how senior dogs are often left behind in shelters.
 With tender love and care, those dogs can make great companions.